vagabon-09/The-Note/README.md

 # My-Notes
-A note taking application for android users .
+A Simple note taking application for android users .